 Dr. Ramona Wis is the Mimi Rolland Endowed Professor in the Fine Arts, Professor of Music, and Director of Choral Activities at North Central College in Naperville, Illinois.
-She conducts the Concert Choir, Chamber Singers, and Women’s Chorale and teaches courses in conducting, music methods, and servant leadership.
+She conducts the Concert Choir, Chamber Singers, and North Central Chorale and teaches courses in conducting, music methods, servant leadership, and yoga practice and principles.
 Dr. Wis holds degrees from the University of Illinois, Northern Illinois University, and a PhD from Northwestern University and is an active festival conductor, clinician, writer, and public speaker.

-North Central College choral ensembles under her leadership have performed with Chicago Sinfonietta and Roosevelt University at Symphony Center in Chicago, at Carnegie Hall in New York City, with DuPage Symphony Orchestra at Wentz Concert Hall on the North Central College campus, and at IL-ACDA, IMEC, and GIA conference presentations.
-Dr. Wis has also toured with NCC ensembles regionally and internationally, to France, Germany, Austria, and Ireland.
+Choral ensembles under her leadership have performed with Chicago Sinfonietta and Roosevelt University at Symphony Center in Chicago, at Carnegie Hall in New York City, multiple times with DuPage Symphony Orchestra, in concert with Allos Musica and with jazz legend Dave Brubeck, and at ACDA, ILMEA, and GIA conferences.
+Dr. Wis has also toured with North Central ensembles regionally and internationally, to France, Germany, Austria, and Ireland.

 Photo by Dr. Susan Chou

 Dr. Wis is the author of The Conductor as Leader: Principles of Leadership Applied to Life on the Podium.
 She has written for The Choral Journal, Music Educators Journal, Teaching Music and the China Europe International Business School Review and is a contributing author to Toward a Description of Musical Experience and The Musical Experience: Rethinking Music Teaching and Learning.
 She is also a blogger for ChoralNet under "The Conductor as Yogi."